5 Improvements Every House Needs to Add Value Before Listing

-All we did in this bathroom was apply a fresh coat of paint and update the lighting, but it looks like a completely different space.
-While wallpaper used to be a popular design choice used by homeowners to make their homes feel more personal, most of today’s buyers prefer light, solid, neutral paint to brighten up spaces and make them appear larger.
+All we did in this bathroom was apply a fresh coat of paint and update the lighting.
+After, it looked like a completely different space.
+Wallpaper used to be a popular design choice used by homeowners to make their homes feel more personal.
+Most of today’s buyers prefer light, solid, neutral paint to brighten up spaces and make them appear larger.

 Wood paneling is another design choice that’s fallen out of favor.
-In many cases, painting the original wood paneling is a smart renovation choice that looks great and costs less than new drywall.
-Paired with a beautiful fireplace design and new hardwood floors, the paint brightened up this room and made it look significantly larger.
+In many cases, painting original wood paneling is a smart renovation choice.
+It looks great and costs less than new drywall.
+Paired with a beautiful fireplace design and new hardwood floors, the paint brightened up this room.
+The improvements made it look significantly larger.